Azure/azure-sdk/docs/cpp/implementation.md

 };
 {% endhighlight %}

+#### Parameter passing rules

+In general, all method parameters that are not POD should be passed by `const reference`.

 #### Integer sizes

 The following integer rules are listed in rough priority order.
 Integer size selections are primarily driven by service future compatibility.
 For example, just because today a service might have a 2 GiB file size limit does not mean that it will have such a limit forever.
 We believe 64 bit length limits will be sufficient for sizes an individual program works with for the foreseeable future.